justin-calleja/Gut-wiki/Command-Line.md

   -gutloc           Full path (including name) of the gut script.
 Default res://addons/gut/gut.gd -gh               Print this help
   -gconfig          A config file that contains configuration information.
-Default is res://.gutconfig.json
+Default is res://.gutconfig.json -ginner_class     Only run inner classes that contain this string
 ---------------------------------------------------------
 ```